EGA-archive/LocalEGA-inbox/docs/authentication.rst

    # Sets how long a cache entry is valid, in seconds.
    # Default: 3600 (ie 1h).
    # cache_ttl = 86400

-   # Per site configuration, to shift the users id range
-   # Default: 10000
-   #ega_uid_shift = 1000

-   # The group to which all users belong.
-   # For the moment, only only.
-   # Required setting.
-No default.
-   ega_gid = 997

-   # This causes the PAM sessions to be chrooted into the user's home directory.
-   # Useful for SFTP connections, but complicated for regular ssh
-   # connections (since no proper environment exists there).
-   # Default: false
-   chroot_sessions = yes

-   # Per site configuration, where the home directories are located
-   # The user's name will be appended.
-   # Required setting.
-No default.
-   ega_dir = /ega/inbox
-   ega_dir_attrs = 2750 # rwxr-s---

-   # sets the umask for each session (in octal format)
-   # Default: 027 # world-denied
-   #ega_dir_umask = 027

-   # When the password is asked
-   # Default: "Please, enter your EGA password: "
-   #prompt = Knock Knock:

-   # The user's login shell.
-   # Default: /bin/bash
-   #ega_shell = /bin/aspshell-r

 .. note:: After proper configuration, there is no user maintenance, it is